 In addition to the application form, personal statement, CV, and unofficial transcript, what other documents do I need to submit?

-You will also need two recommendations written by those who are familiar with your credentials related to academic trajectory, laboratory research, or relevant work experience.
-If you have not yet engaged in any research experience, please provide letters from professors and/or academic advisors who can write about your potential for succeeding in such a program.
-Please note recommendations from family members or friends are not appropriate.
+You will also need to provide the names and emails of two recommenders who are familiar with your credentials related to academic trajectory, laboratory research, or relevant work experience — they will be sent a link to upload a letter of recommendation for you.
+If you have not yet engaged in any research experience, please provide the names of professors and/or academic advisors who can write about your potential for succeeding in such a program.
+Please note recommendations recommendation letters from family members or friends are not appropriate.
 After you enter your recommenders’ email addresses, the application will prompt an email to the recommender to submit the letter of recommendation directly; applicants cannot upload their own recommendation letters.

 When will my recommenders receive the request for a letter of recommendation?

 Requests for your recommendation letter(s) will be sent to the recommender only after you submit your application.

 Can I change my recommender(s) after I have submitted my application?